 Coronavirus is shaping the future of work.
-Businesses of all shapes and sizes are muddling about in finding innovative approaches to enable normal operations without as little disruption as possible.
+Businesses of all shapes and industries from restaurants to identity verification service providers are muddling about in finding innovative approaches to enable normal operations without as little disruption as possible.
 The contingency strategies must be made to not just handle the current situation, but also to prepare for future challenges such as possible upcoming recession, increasing business cost, growing global connectivity and more.

 Follow Rakuna’s Guide to engage top talents remotely and achieve your business goals.

 It’s 4 months into the coronavirus global pandemic.
 Your spouse is on an online call with clients in the living room.
 Your kids are in the backyard, learning origami in a virtual summer camp.
 You don’t know when your office will be reopened, but your new hires are already well-acquainted with the job.
 You’re glad that you have been well-prepared and confident that your team can handle future business challenges post-pandemic.

 Ok, virtual summer camp sounds a bit like a stretch, but the rest is plausible.
 Chaotic times have a way of reordering reality and, in the process, opening doors to new opportunities and mindsets.

 In one week after the national emergency announced by the President, we closely monitor the term Remote Recruiting:

 It was mentioned 556 times across all social media platforms, reaching 2.7M people, with positive sentiments.
 Amidst the confusion during the pandemic, it is a good thing to see people keep up hope.